 Unusual mouthwash, which contains myrrh.
 Add several drops to water.
 Contains alcohol, and some essential oils of sage, eucalyptus and mint, for example.
 Claimed to be good for gums which have a tendency to bleed.

-Footnote: Reader Donna Manuriak also recommends Tom’s of Maine mouthwashes as safe.
+PS: Reader Donna Manuriak also recommends Tom’s of Maine mouthwashes as safe.
 Although I’ve not independently verified with them that they are MI-Free, you can browse the collection here.